Cover image: Winter on Flickr

 During the Winter season (say November to March), the water stays above 20C but you might need a 2/2 or 3/2 wetsuit to protect yourself from cold air as the air temperature dips to 15C.
 The further south one travels in Taiwan, the warmer the air goes.
 In Ping Tung and Kenting, warmer winters days are more the norm than the exception.

 The best time to surf in Taiwan is actually in the autumn and early winter months.
-This is due to the consistent surf generated from the northeast monsoon winds, which bring chest- to head-high swell.
-It’s cooler during this time of the year, but well worth it as the monsoons bring swell almost everyday with potential 8-10ft peaks.
+This is due to the consistent surf generated by the northeast monsoon winds, which bring chest- to head-high swell.
+It’s cooler during this time of the year, but well worth it as the monsoons bring swell almost every day with potential 8-10ft peaks.

 While surfing is banned during the Typhoons in accordance with the Disaster Prevention and Protection Act (and has been since 2011), periods just outside the 24 hours immediately before and after a Typhoon still produce moderate wave swell and decent conditions for surfing.
 Please respect the power of nature and the rules of the country.
 Also, be sure to always tell someone you are getting into the water and where you’re going.
 It’s suggested to surf with a buddy.

 How to Get to Destinations in Taiwan

 If you don’t have a car, getting to some of the surf breaks in Taiwan range from pretty convenient to straight-up difficult.
 It also depends on where you live and whether you’re bringing your own board or needing to rent.
 We’ve put together a few notes on how to travel in Taiwan with a surfboard.
 Here are some of the things you can and can’t travel with your surfboard: